William Haddad: Career

 After finishing college, Haddad began a career moving back and forth between business, journalism, and politics.
-He first worked for Senator Estes Kefauver (D-NY) from 1954 to 1956 and helped secure his nomination as Adlai Stevenson’s vice-presidential running mate, beating out John F. Kennedy at the 1956 Democratic National Convention.
+He first worked for Senator Estes Kefauver from 1954 to 1956 and helped secure his nomination as Adlai Stevenson’s vice-presidential running mate, beating out John F. Kennedy at the 1956 Democratic National Convention.

 He later worked for the New York Post and helped expose the corruption of Robert Moses, which led to his eventual downfall.
 He won a Polk Award in 1958 and shared another in 1959 for his investigate reporting.

-He then took a break from his journalism career and served as special assistant to John F. Kennedy during his presidential campaign.
-He also served as an aide to Sargent Shriver, with whom he helped found the Peace Corps and served as its as first associate director and inspector general from 1961 to 1963.
+He then took a break from his journalism career and was a special assistant to Kennedy during his presidential campaign.
+He was also an aide to Sargent Shriver, with whom he helped found the Peace Corps and was its as first associate director and inspector general from 1961 to 1963.

-After his stint at the Peace Corps, Haddad returned to work for the New York Herald Tribune, whose publisher, John Hay Whitney, was his father-in-law.
+After the Peace Corps, Haddad returned to work for the New York Herald Tribune, whose publisher, John Hay Whitney, was his father-in-law.
 He resigned from the newspaper after spending a few months on the investigative team and unsuccessfully challenged Democratic Congressman Leonard Farbstein for his seat in New York's 19th congressional district.

-After losing the primary, he served as the inspector general for the Office of Economic Opportunity from 1964 to 1966.
-He advised Robert F. Kennedy during his presidential campaign in 1968, served on the Board of Education of New York, and enlisted prominent activist Roy Innis in a newspaper called The Manhattan Tribune to provide a biracial perspective.
+After losing the primary, he was the inspector general for the Office of Economic Opportunity from 1964 to 1966.
+He advised Robert F. Kennedy during his presidential campaign in 1968, served on the Board of Education of New York, and enlisted activist Roy Innis in a newspaper called The Manhattan Tribune to provide a biracial perspective.
 The paper ceased publications in 1972.

 In 1972, Haddad sent a letter to investigative journalist Jack Anderson warning him of a tip-off from a private investigator about a plan by the Nixon administration to wiretap the telephones at the Democratic National Committee.
-Anderson was focused on reporting on a separate scandal involving the Attorney General-nominee Richard Kleindienst's handling of an antitrust suit against ITT Inc. at the Justice Department and so did not follow up on the tip.
-The wiretapping plan eventually led to the Watergate scandal and the political downfall of President Richard Nixon.
+Anderson was focused on reporting on a separate scandal involving the Attorney General-nominee Richard Kleindienst's handling of an antitrust suit against ITT Inc. at the Justice Department and did not follow up on the tip.
+The wiretapping plan eventually led to the Watergate scandal and Nixon's political downfall.

-In his business career, he joined a venture with John DeLorean in the newly founded DeLorean Motor Company in 1979 and served as its marketing director.
-He left the company after discovering its financial management and published a book, Hard Driving: My Years With John DeLorean, chronicling the rise and fall of their joint venture.
+In his business career, Haddad joined a venture with John DeLorean in the newly founded DeLorean Motor Company in 1979 and was its marketing director.
+He left the company and published a book, Hard Driving: My Years With John DeLorean, chronicling the rise and fall of their joint venture.